scala-subscript/examples/README.md

 - *ab* is a swing application to demonstrate some basic scripts
 - *lookupframe* demonstrates a more complex use case of scripting in the context of Swing
 - *life* is the (Game of Life)[http://link-to-wiki] simulator
+- *twitter* searches Twitter's most recent tweets with a given keyword.
+Features dataflow, where the application is reactively bound to the input field, so that any input causes a new search.
+- *pingpong* is a use case of SubScript Akka Actors.
+Two actors that exchange a message three times.
+- *taskprocessor* is a more complex example of SubScript Actors.
+An actor system that is designed to process any given task by forking it, delegating parts to different actors and then joining the results together.

+## Repository structure
+The repository contains multiple SBT project folders with the corresponding examples. `build.sbt` is a multi-project build file binding the examples together.
+Each of the example projects is defined by its own `build.sbt` that can be found in its folder.
+The SubScript SBT plugin is defined for all the projects in `project/build.sbt`.